 # Functions guide

-> Understand Nango Functions, set up your functions project, and choose the right function type.
+> Understand Nango Functions and choose the right way to start using them.

 ## Overview